 The solution to these problems is to always use a release branch.
 A release branch is just a branch in the version control system (see branch), on which the code destined for this release can be isolated from mainline development.
-The concept of release branches is certainly not original to free software; many commercial development organizations use them too.
-However, in commercial environments, release branches are sometimes considered a luxury — a kind of formal "best practice" that can, in the heat of a major deadline, be dispensed with while everyone on the team scrambles to stabilize the main tree.
+The concept of release branches is certainly not original to free software; many proprietary development organizations use them too.
+However, in closed-source environments, release branches are sometimes considered a luxury — a kind of theoretical "best practice" that can, in the heat of a major deadline, be dispensed with while everyone on the team scrambles to stabilize the main tree.